Nebraska Legislature: Speaker

-Executive Board
+Executive board

 Administrative matters of the body are dealt with by the executive board.
-The Board includes the Speaker, a chairman, a vice chairman, and six other senators.
-The chairman and vice chairman are chosen by floor ballot (or secret ballot) for two-year terms by the entire legislature.
-The chairman of the Appropriations Committee serves, but cannot vote on any matter, and can only speak on fiscal matters.
+The Board includes the Speaker, a chairperson, a vice chairperson, and six other members.
+The chair and vice chair are chosen by floor ballot (or secret ballot) for two-year terms by the entire legislature.
+The chair of the Appropriations Committee serves, but cannot vote on any matter, and can only speak on fiscal matters.

 The executive board is also the Referencing Committee.
 All bills introduced are referenced by the Referencing Committee to the committee whose subject relates to the bill.
 Any member of the Legislature may object to where a bill was referenced and attempt re-refer the bill to a different committee with a majority vote of the Legislature.

 Caucuses

 The Nebraska Legislature does not caucus based on political affiliation or use caucuses to organize support or opposition to legislation.
 Senators are classified into three geographically based caucuses based on the three congressional districts in the state.
 Each caucus elects two board members who serve on the executive board and four members who serve on the Committee-on-Committees.